Ayanyiola-Enoch/ToDo-App/README.md

-This is a To-Do App coded so as to improve my knowledge in Javascript.
+This is a To-Do Web App coded so as to improve my knowledge in Javascript.